- What is process adherence?

 Once you update processes, redistribute your SOP documentation, informing employees of version changes and how they can access recent SOP versions.

 It might be extra work to repeatedly print and replace your SOPs, but it's also a chance to remind your staff of the process documents and raise the SOP's visibility.

 You can also automate your process documentation to realize important process transformation.
-Screenshot chrome extensions and software like Scribe can help you automate process documentation updates with annotated screenshots and descriptions.

 How to monitor & track process documents

 How do you monitor and track processes to make sure everyone continues to observe process adherence as you make updates?

 There are four types of process monitoring metrics.